 Professional degree (M.Arch) students are eligible for financial aid in the form of partial tuition scholarships, work study positions, and teaching assistant positions as might be available.

-MSHP students receive financial support in the form of full-tuition scholarships.
+MSHP students receive financial support in the form of tuition scholarships and stipends.

 Academic Year Fees